Skip to content

 3.4 HTTP REST API Server

-The Blob Server includes a comprehensive HTTP REST API server implementation (HTTPBlobServer) that provides full HTTP access to blob storage operations.
+The Blob Store includes a comprehensive HTTP REST API server implementation (HTTPBlobServer) that provides full HTTP access to blob storage operations.
 This server implements the standard http.Handler interface and can be easily integrated into existing HTTP server infrastructure.

 Supported HTTP Endpoints